Sudo-Ivan/arcgis-converter/README.md

 ## Running the Application

+1. Directly in Browser:
+    Open the `index.html` file directly in your web browser (make sure the app.js and other files are in the same directory).

-1. Using Python:
+2. Using Python:
 ```bash
 python -m http.server 8000
 ```

-2. Using Node.js:
+3. Using Node.js:
 ```bash
 npm install -g serve
 serve -p 8000